cdmerchant13/evaporate/README.md

     - **Root directory:** `frontend`
 5.  **Save and Deploy:** Click **Save and Deploy**.

 Cloudflare will now build and deploy your frontend.
 Once complete, your Evaporate application will be live on the internet!
-The Pages frontend will automatically be ableto communicate with your deployed worker without any extra configuration.
+The Pages frontend will automatically be able to communicate with your deployed worker without any extra configuration.